2021-2022 School Year Breakfast and Lunch Program

 Offer Vs. Serve: Students are offered all five menu components (protein, vegetable, fruit, grain/bread, milk) daily for lunch.
 Of the five items offered, each student must select three items.
 Due to USDA regulations effective July 1, 2012 all students in grades 1-12 must select a fruit or vegetable in addition to or as one of the three items.USDA has implemented these changes to encourage students to eat more fruits and vegetables.
 If students do not choose a fruit or vegetable to complete their lunch, they will be charged a la carte pricing.

-For example, instead of $2.95 for a complete Elementary lunch, if the student only wanted the entree and a water, then they would be charged the Elementary Entree a la carte price of $2.80, and the Elementary a la carte price of .50 for a small bottled water, for a total of $3.30.
+For example, in a normal school year without the free lunch service, instead of $2.95 for a complete Elementary lunch, if the student only wanted the entree and a water, then they would be charged the Elementary Entree a la carte price of $2.80, and the Elementary a la carte price of .50 for a small bottled water, for a total of $3.30.
 The full meal is a better value and is priced as such to encourage it.
 The price list for a la carte pricing can be found in the "Snack Prices" section.

 - Beverages: Milk is included with all full lunches.
 Milk choices are: 1% White Milk, Skim White Milk, skim chocolate Milk, & Skim Strawberry Milk.